GSDC Transformer: An Efficient and Effective Cue Fusion for Monocular Multi-Frame Depth Estimation: Introduction

 However, there are still some issues with the aforementioned fusion methods.
 1) Due to the low pixel proportion of dynamic scenes, the detection and segmentation of pixel-level dynamic scenes require high shape accuracy, which poses a significant burden on the mask prediction module.
 Incorrect shapes can lead to erroneous replacements; 2) Due to the inherent quadric complexity, Transformer-based adaptive cue fusion inevitably reduces the granularity of cue representations through downsampling, impacting the final estimation precision at the pixel level, while full attention also affects fusion efficiency.

-To tackle these issues and pursue an efficient and effective fusion, we propose a novel Globally Sparse and Dense-Compensated Fusion Module (GSDC Transformer), which functions as a crucial component in monocular multi-frame depth estimation.
-It facilitates the enhancement of estimation precision without incurring significant computational overhead.
+To tackle these issues, we propose a novel Globally Sparse and Dense-Compensated Transformer (GSDC Transformer), which functions as a crucial component for cue fusion in monocular multi-frame depth estimation.
+We strive to establish a learning paradigm for efficient and effective cue fusion, where the core idea is to fine overall granularity and compensate for local dynamic scenes.
 The contribution of this paper is three-fold:

 (1) We propose a super dynamic scenes mask to alleviate the need for precise segmentation.
 It represents quantal scene attributions in the form of super token and provides enough candidates for compensating dynamic scenes, while its prediction relies on a lightweight CNN model, thus ensuring efficient fusion processes.